What does a Deuteranope see, what is anomalous colour vision?

 Special Colour Vision :

-About one in eight men and many women are born with colour vision that differs from that of the majority.
+About one in eight men and about 2 % of women are born with colour vision that differs from that of the majority.

 These people have only two cone receptors in their retinas as opposed to the more widespread three.